A bite from a brown recluse spider can be mild or severe and may require medical attention. The toxins from this spider’s bite can cause tissue death.

-Keep reading to learn the symptoms and stages of a brown recluse spider bite.
+Keep reading to learn the symptoms and stages of a brown recluse spider bite, how to identify the spider, and when to seek help.

 A brown recluse’s venom can destroy blood vessels, tissue, and nerves.
-The venom destroys blood vessels, which causes ischemia or a lack of oxygen and blood flow to the tissue.
-As a result, the skin tissue dies.
+As a result, the skin tissue can die, a phenomenon called skin necrosis.

 - dry, sinking patch of skin